ecrab/JHACH_tutorials/README.md

 # Python 3.11 and Machine Learning Libraries Installation Tutorial

-This tutorial will guide you through installing Python 3.11 and essential machine learning libraries including NumPy, Pandas, scikit-learn, Matplotlib, Jupyter, and datafold.
+This tutorial will guide you through installing Python 3.11 and essential libraries for these ML tutorials including NumPy, Pandas, scikit-learn, Matplotlib, Jupyter, and datafold.

 ---